The Seven Principles of Leave No Trace are an ethical framework of minimum impact practices for anyone visiting the outdoors.

 Leave No Trace isn’t black or white, right or wrong.
 It’s a framework for making good decisions about enjoying the outdoors responsibly.
 You can read more on the LNT.org website.

-Although Leave No Trace has its roots in backcountry settings, the 7 Principles have been adapted so that they can be applied anywhere — from remote wilderness areas, to local parks, and even in your own backyard.
-They apply to almost every recreational activity.
+The 7 Principles have been adapted so that they can be applied anywhere — from remote wilderness areas, to local parks, and even in your own backyard.

 1. Plan ahead and prepare